 Instructions

 - Set a wide heavy bottom pan or kadai over medium heat.
-Add ghee and let melt.
+Add ghee to start with and let melt.

-- Combine water and sugar in a sauce pan and set on stove to boil over medium heat.
-Once bubbling, swirl the sauce 1-2 times by (carefully) lifting up and swirling the pan holding it from the handle.
-Dont stir because sometimes the mixture starts to crystallize.
+- Combine water and sugar in a small pot and set on stove to boil over medium heat.
+Once bubbling, swirl the pot 1-2 times by (carefully) lifting up and swirling the pot holding it from the handle.
+Don't stir because sometimes the mixture starts to crystallize.
 Make sure that the sugar has completely dissolved.

 - Start adding the hot syrup to warm besan.
 Add in 3 parts.
 Add the syrup and mix well using a silicone spatula before adding again.
 You will immediately notice that the besan & ghee mixture swells up and feels light and fluffy as you incorporate syrup.
 Mix syrup slowing avoiding too much beating or whisking.